VOLTTRON/volttron/docs/source/platform-features/security/known-hosts-file.rst

 Known Hosts File
 ================

-Before an agent can connect to a VOLTTRON platform that agent must know the platform's VIP address and public key (known as the `server key`).
+Before an agent can connect to a VOLTTRON platform that agent must know the platform's :term:`VIP address` and public key (known as the `server key`).
 It can be tedious to manually keep track of server keys and match them with their corresponding addresses.

 The purpose of the known-hosts file is to save a mapping of platform addresses to server keys.
 This way the user only has to specify a server key one time.